mydogjavascript/final_project/README.md

 # final_project

+## Communication protocol

+#### Team JavaScript will communicate through our JavaScript Team channel.
+We anticipate working collaboratively throughtout the project duration providing support in our strengths and requesting support in our weaknesses.

+#### Team JavaScript plans to use class sessions to collaborate along with using office hours and tutoring to guide through the project in its entirety.

 ## Projected Techology for Project

-### Here is a list of planned technologies to be used for the duration of the Team project:
+## Planned technologies to be used for the duration of the Team project:

 - GitHub Organization
 - Google Colab